Mexico countryintel banner

 Tax and Social Security

-The main taxes that could potentially apply to a business vehicle are income tax, value added tax (VAT) and local tax (which include payroll tax, real estate tax and transfer tax).
-In most states, employers must pay a payroll tax, generally between 1.5 to 3% on the total payroll.
+The main taxes that may apply to a business vehicle are income tax, value added tax and local taxes such as payroll tax.
+In many states, employers must pay a payroll tax on total payroll, with rates varying by state.

 Tax